COSC481W-2019Winter/classproject-sudo-give_us_an_a/ArchitectureSpecification.md

 * `LocationManager` - Gets parking coordinates and elevation as well as users current coordinates and elevation.
 Also calls the time to the travel in minutes for the current parking position.

 **Outputs**
-* `LocationManager` - Map data passed as nMap type to later be converted by `LocationManager`.
+* `LocationManager` - Map data passed as mMap type to later be converted by `LocationManager`.

 ## LocationManager
 Holds user information for location data.
 Contains latitude and longitude coordinates and elevation data for both the parked vehicle and the user's current location.